 Using a reproductive justice framework, S2SS healing programming aims to protect and honor Black Womxn’s life, dignity, and our human right to control decisions about our health, families and our futures.

 Self-Love Saturdays for Black Womxn

 Our beloved ancestor, Audre Lorde, says: "Caring for myself is not self-indulgence, it is self-preservation, and that is an act of political warfare."
-Self-Love Saturdays for Black Womxn is a collaborative program among Black Womxn-led, grassroots organizations.
-Centering the life, love, health and wellness of Black trans Womxn, monthly Self-Love Saturdays provide:
+Centering the life, love, health and wellness of Black Trans Womxn, monthly Self-Love Saturdays for Black Womxn gatherings provide:

-- Opportunities to deepen relationships with Black Womxn who are prioritizing and celebrating Black Womxn's health and wellness
+- Opportunities to deepen relationships with Black Womxn who are prioritizing and celebrating Black Womxn's healing, health and abundant joy;

 - During each Self-Love Saturday gathering, all Black Womxn attendees receive a loving gift!

 *If you do not receive a confirmation email within 5 minutes of filling out the form above, please check your spam or promotions folders and mark firstname.lastname@example.org as a safe email in your contacts.
 We look forward to seeing you at our next Self-Love Saturday for Black Womxn!*